Thank you to Idaho® Potatoes for sponsoring this Corned Beef Hash recipe! As always, all opinions are my own.

-- 2 cups finely diced red Idaho® potatoes, washed and unpeeled (about 1 lb.)
+- 2 cups red potatoes finely diced (about 1 lb.)

 - 1 cup water (or the leftover cooking liquid from making corned beef)

-- 1/4 cup chopped fresh parsley, plus more for garnish
+- 1/4 cup fresh parsley chopped, plus more for garnish

 - Melt 1 tablespoon butter in a large skillet with a lid over medium-high heat.